iproduct/voxxed-demo/README.md

 The main ng2 application component class AppComponent is in src/main/webapp/app folder, together with custom reactive WebSocket implementation - IPTRxWebSocketSubject component.
 IPTRxWebSocketSubject is exposing WebSocket as RxJS bidirectional subject (by idea from RxDOM), plus reactive WebSocket open and close observers.

 Server side is implemented using Reactor (http://projectreactor.io/) project.
 Main main class is org.iproduct.iptpi.demo.IPTPIVoxxedDemo in src/main/java folder.
 The network communication is implemented in class org.iproduct.iptpi.demo.net.PositionsWsService.
 It serves all resources required by the client using Reactor Net (Netty), and could be started as console application - no webserver required.
-Web sockect bi-directional communication is implemented in a reactive (and compact) way in getWsHandler() method.
+WebSocket bi-directional communication is implemented in a reactive (and compact) way in getWsHandler() method.